hellohaptik/docs_haptik/docs/bot-builder/basic/upload-graph-nodes.md

 2. `Node name is already used for a different node.` if duplicate node name provided in the sheet.

->Note: Node once get created can't be updated can only be updated from bot-builder.
+>Note: This node once get created through sheet can only be updated from bot-builder.